maxfierke/mstrap/README.md

   * Avoid vendoring or overriding tool defaults
 * Hook into standard [scripts-to-rule-them-all](https://github.com/github/scripts-to-rule-them-all)
   * Currently hooks into a project's `script/bootstrap` and `script/setup`
-* Eventually leverage `mruby` for user-defined extensions written in Ruby, such as environment migrations.
+* Eventually: leverage `mruby` for user-defined extensions written in Ruby, such as environment migrations.

+`mstrap` is wholly centered around proving a no-runtime-dependency (other than normal system libraries) approach and will always remain a tool designed around being possible to run immediately after taking a new machine out of its box, and finishing the OS setup.

 ### Platform Support